orange-cloudavenue/terraform-provider-cloudavenue/docs/index.md

 * `user` (String) The username to use to connect to the Cloud Avenue.
 * `password` (String, Sensitive) The password to use to connect to the Cloud Avenue.
 * `vdc` (String) (deprecated) The VDC used on Cloud Avenue.
 If this field is set, we will use by default this VDC for all resources.
 If you set a custom VDC for a resource, this field will be ignored.
-* `url` (String) The URL of the VMware Cloud Director (VCD) API endpoint.
-This field should **not** be used to override the Cerberus endpoint — use `core_api` for that.
+* `url` (String) The VMware/VCD endpoint URL.
+This field is computed by default.
+If you want to use a custom VMware/VCD endpoint, you can set this field.
-* `core_api` (String) The URL of the Cerberus API endpoint.
-Use this to override the default Cerberus endpoint, for example when your organization must reach Cerberus through an internal URL.
+* `core_api` (String) The supported override for the Cerberus API endpoint.
+Use this when you must reach Cerberus through an internal URL.
+This setting does not replace `url`, which still targets VMware/VCD.

 ### Netbackup configuration